Asian Chicken Curry with Quinoa

 - In a large non-stick frying pan heat oil over medium.
 Add chicken, sprinkle with salt and cook until no longer pink stirring only when needed so the chicken gets a nice caramel colour approximately 7 minutes.
 Remove chicken to a plate.

 - In the same pan add a small amount of oil if needed.
-Cook light parts of the peppers, green onion and garlic.
+Cook light parts green onions, peppers and garlic.
 Cook and stir for 2 minutes.

 - Add coconut milk, curry paste, hot sauce, fish sauce, brown sugar and whisk to combine.
 Simmer on low for a few minutes until sauce thickens a bit.